OWASP/pysap/README.md

 Authors
 -------

-The library was designed and developed by Martin Gallo from the SecureAuth Labs team.
+The library was designed and developed by Martin Gallo from [SecureAuth's Innovation Labs](https://www.secureauth.com/labs/) team, with the help of a large number of contributors.

 ### Contributors ###